sushant1408/n8n-clone/README.md

 Open [http://localhost:5555](http://localhost:5555) with your browser to see the prisma studio.

-Then start the inngest server:
+Then start the inngest dev server:

 ```bash
 npx inngest-cli@latest dev